Codeception/Codeception/docs/06-ReusingTestCode.md

 If `login` method defined in Actor class may be used in 90% of your tests, StepObjects are great if you need some common functionality for a group of tests.
 Let's say you are going to test and admin area of a site.
 Probably you won't need the same actions from admin area while testing the frontend, so it's a good idea to move those admin-specific into their own class.
 We will call such class a StepObject.

-Lets create a Adnin StepObject with generator, by specifying test suite, and passing method expected names on prompt.
+Lets create an Admin StepObject with generator, by specifying test suite, and passing method expected names on prompt.

 ```bash
 $ php codecept.phar generate:stepobject acceptance Admin